a10networks/axapi-collection/README.md

 * a10_virtual_server -- Ansible module for “slb virtual”

 ## aXAPI Scripts
+* cli-deploy.py - Use for quick cli.deploy runs
 * member-disable-with.py -- Use 2.7.2-P2 feature “disable-with-health-check” to gracefully shutdown members via aXAPI.
 * member-prio.py -- Use member priority to gracefully shutdown members via aXAPI
 * push-fixed-nat-table.py -- Get the Fixed-NAT table from ACOS